 Visiting Artist SeriesRebecca Penneys, piano

 Presenting a program of the riches of keyboard repertoire, Rebecca Penneys plays music of Soler, Scarlatti, Brahms, and Chopin.
-She caps the bill with rags by Williams Albright and William Bolcom.
+She concludes her performance with rags by Williams Albright and William Bolcom.

 Pianist Rebecca Penneys is a recitalist, chamber musician, orchestral soloist, educator and adjudicator.
-For over six decades she has been hailed as a pianist of prodigious talent.
+Forover six decades she has been hailed as a pianist of prodigious talent.
 Rebecca has played throughout the USA, East Asia, Australia, New Zealand, South America, Europe, Middle East and Canada.
-She is a popular guest artist, keynote speaker and teacher nationally and internationally.
-She is an exclusive Steinway Artist and has given many concerts for Steinway & Sons.
-Combining a busy concert schedule with seminars and master classes worldwide, she has taught international students at Eastman School of Music for thirty-seven years, at the Chautauqua Music Festival for thirty-four years, and at RPPF for five years.
+A Steinway Artist, she is a popular guest artist, keynote speaker and celebrated teacher.
+Combining concerts with seminars and master classes worldwide, she taught at Eastman School of Music for thirty-seven years and at Chautauqua Music Festival for thirty-four years.
+Her prior positions were at Milwaukee Conservatory of Music (1974-1980) and North Carolina School of the Arts (1972-1974).
 Her current and former students include prizewinners in international competitions, and hold important teaching posts on every continent.

 Rebecca made her recital debut at age 9, and performed as soloist with the Los Angeles Philharmonic Orchestra when she was 11.
 At 17, after winning many young artist competitions in the USA she was awarded the unprecedented Special Critics’ Prize at the Seventh International Chopin Piano Competition in Warsaw, an award created in her honor.
 Additionally, she won the Most Outstanding Musician Prize at the Fifth Vianna Da Motta International Piano Competition (Portugal) and was top prizewinner in the Second Paloma O’Shea International Piano Competition (Spain).
 She made her New York Debut in Alice Tully Hall in 1972.
 In 1974, she founded the acclaimed New Arts Trio, which twice won the prestigious Naumburg Award for Chamber Music (New York City).

 Rebecca’s teachers include Aube Tzerko, Leonard Stein, Rosina Lhevinne, Artur Rubinstein, Menahem Pressler, Gyorgy Sebok, Janos Starker, Josef Gingold, and Iannis Xenakis.
 She has taught and performed in such summer festivals as Sitka, Marlboro, Eastern, Aspen, Vermont Mozart, Montreal, Tel Hai Israel, Shawnigan Johannesen, Peninsula, Roycroft, Mammoth Lakes, Eastern, and Music Mountain.
 Rebecca has more than a dozen current CDs on Fleur De Son Classics and Centaur Records.
-Her 1st DVD for Naxos will be released in September 2017 with music of Brahms, Debussy and De Falla.
-Her 2nd DVD celebrates the music of Chopin; No 3 DVD underscores the spirituality of Brahms and enjoys Soler, Scarlatti and piano rags.
+Her 1st DVD for Naxos will be released in February 2018 with music of Brahms, Debussy and De Falla, and there are three more on the way.

 Rebecca Penneys is presented by the Williams College Department of Music with the generous support of the W. Ford Schumann ’50 Performing Arts Endowment.